chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 > ... tl;dr: It's weighed for usefulness on my part.
 No point writing documentation only a small set of people will read, better to guide them through it in that case.

+- One documentation writer believes his readers prefer to be one-on-guided through their questions than to read documentation.
+This implies that his readers prefer personalized explanations than impersonal ones.
+- This could reflect how people learn a human language - they learn by using it while socializing with other people.

 ### Comment

 > And the missing, and most important docs: examples / samples (kind of under howtos, but not quite)

-- (duplicate) working code examples are sometime better than actual written content.
+- (duplicate) working code examples are sometimes better than actual written content.

 > And the problem with tutorials/howtos is that you have to pick the right starting points.
 > Noobs?
 Really hardProgrammer but doesn't have deep knowledge in your product?
 Hard and the typical caseSomeone with familiarity with a competing/similar product?
 Easier but often lots of products.